davidekete/remix-ide/docs/running_js_scripts.md

 `require` or `import`statement is supported in a limited manner for Remix supported modules with Remix Scripts.

-For now, NPM modules supported by Remix are:
+For now, npm modules supported by Remix are:

 - ethers
 - web3